 That’s why it’s important to check in with your doctor if you start experiencing it.

-Most of the time, beyond it getting in the way of a good night’s rest, the condition isn’t harmful for you or your baby.
+Most of the time, beyond getting in the way of a good night’s rest, the condition isn’t harmful to you or your baby.

 Symptoms of restless legs syndrome